Today is a New Day! ….. Stretch and Flex Those Sober Muscles

 Listen to – Healing Through Letting Go

-EAT! – Take your supper as a packed lunch if you work late– like a picnic (a big one ha ha) and eat it before setting off home?
+Take your supper as a packed lunch if you work late– like a picnic (a big one ha ha) and eat it before setting off home – afternoon hunger is the biggest trigger for most of us when we stop drinking

 List throughout this week how much alcohol has cost you: